 Doctors still often use calipers to measure a patient's fat percentage.
 The technology is simple, time-tested, and surprisingly accurate.

 A Good, Affordable Fat Caliper

-Those of us who are trying to lose weight, look and feel better, and improve our health, often focus on one number: how many pounds we weigh.
-Our sense of achievement, or backsliding, tends to come from this one bit of data.
+Those of us who are trying to lose weight, look and feel better, and improve our health often focus on one number: how many pounds we weigh.
+Our sense of achievement, or disappointment, tends to come from this one bit of data.

 We want to lose fat and keep or gain muscle.
 But a regular bathroom scale won't tell you what you need to know about your fat and muscle percentages.
 A regular bathroom scale won't tell you if you're losing fat or muscle.
 So how does a regular, health-conscious person like you or me tell if we're losing fat instead of muscle?

 Our society values lean bodies.
 That's not to say that people with some extra fat on their bodies are bad people or lesser members of society!
 Lean and muscular is a generally accepted ideal that many of us decide to pursue.